apache/ignite-3/modules/platforms/cpp/StyleGuide.md

 order.

 In addition to consistency this include order has one techical advantage.
-It's good if each header `#include`s itself all the headers it depends on.
+It's good if each header `#include`s all the headers it depends on itself.
 And this order allows to detect sooner if there is any missing dependency.